pankajChangra/storybook-react/storybook/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `npm storybook`

+Runs the storybook-app in the development mode.\
+Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `npm build-storybook`

+Builds the app for production to the `storybook-static` folder.\
+It correctly bundles storybook in production mode and optimizes the build for the best performance.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).